somenath203/Image-Text-Extractor/README.md

 # Image Text Extractor

-This is a web app that let user extract text from any image and also the user has the option to copy the extracted text in clipbord as well.
+This is a web app that lets users extract text from any image and also the user has the option to copy the extracted text in the clipboard as well.

 ## Tech Stack Used